Danmaku subtitling: Video player with superimposed danmaku

-Danmaku comments left by viewers are overlaid directly on the videos and are scrolled across the screen, synchronized specifically to the playback time point where the users input the comments.
+Danmaku comments left by viewers are overlaid directly on the videos and are scrolled across the screen, synchronized to the playback time when the users input the comments.
 At certain moments of the videos, user comments fill up the screen giving the appearance of a bullet curtain, or danmaku in Japanese and danmu in Chinese.
 This movement and synchronization of text creates a co-viewing experience for users who watch the same videos, but at different locations and times.
-The format also allows more "multi-modal" text than traditional video comment systems - e.g. different font color or screen position.
+The format also allows more "multi-modal" text than traditional video comment systems - for example, different font colors or screen positions.

 Editing danmaku

 The danmaku editor shows the number of connected viewers and danmaku in real time, but there is a limit for the viewable danmaku for each video depending on the duration.
 The danmaku editor also provides an option that allows the user to deactivate the danmaku function, and also a function to customize the visual effects of danmaku.
 This includes changing of font, amount, transparency and speed of texts viewable on screen, activating the anti-block function and filtering comments based on specific characteristics like movement, colour and type of danmaku.